 Common Name: Valerian

-Valeriana capitata is a Perennial up to 0.60 metres tall.
+Valeriana capitata is a perennial plant that can grow up to 0.60 metres tall.

 Some caution is advised with the use of this plant.
 At least one member of the genus is considered to be poisonous raw[